sdinesh21/ai-projects/README.md

 # AI-Projects

 Welcome to the AI-Projects repository!
 This is a collection of innovative projects that utilize cutting-edge AI technologies, including Generative Pre-trained Transformer (GPT), Langchain, and Retrieval-Augmented Generation (RAG).
-Our aim is to provide a hands-on learning experience for those interested in exploring the capabilities of AI and NLP (Natural Language Processing) and to foster a community of enthusiasts and developers working together to push the boundaries of what's possible.

 ## Table of Contents